How to Make a Simple Herbal Balms for Beginners

 Stir now and again to encourage the beeswax to melt.
 I recommend using popsicle sticks for this.
 Beeswax is VERY hard to get off of things.

 Once the beeswax is melted, remove the mixture from the heat and add 2 grams of vitamin E oil.
-This helps to extend the life of the balm, acting as a natural preservative.
+This helps to extend the life of the balm, acting as a natural preservative and extending the shelf life.
 It also adds extra moisturizing benefits.

 If you like, you can then add 1 gram of essential oil to the balm as well.
-A very common one would be lavender.
+For an easy-to-source oil, with a great scent, try adding a few drops of lavender essential oil to your balm.
 Stir well.

 Pour the mixture into tins or glass jars.
 Do not use plastic as the hot oil will warp or melt the container.

 Allow the balm to cool completely.
-Place the lid on, label and date.
+Place the lid on, and then label and date.

 A Word of Caution